Whatsapp Icon

 • Chemotherapy: Used for advanced penile cancer, chemotherapy involves drugs that kill cancer cells or stop them from growing.
 It can be systemic (affecting the whole body) or local (targeting a specific area).

 Choosing the right treatment involves discussing your options with a healthcare provider.
-Factors like the tumor's size and location, potential side effects, and your personal preferences will all play a part in decision making.
+Factors like the tumour's size and location, potential side effects, and your personal preferences will all play a part in decision-making.
 In some cases, a combination of treatments may offer the best outcomes.

 Aside from these treatments, supportive care for symptoms and side effects is crucial.
-This can include pain management, nutritional support, and emotional counseling to help cope with the disease and its treatment.
+This can include pain management, nutritional support, and emotional counselling to help cope with the disease and its treatment.

 Remember, early diagnosis and treatment significantly improve the prognosis for penile cancer.
 Regular check-ups and reporting unusual symptoms early can make a big difference in outcomes.